Imshepherd/dynamic-revision-of-deep-learning-model/README.md

   * [R](https://www.r-project.org/) and [Rstudio (not necessary)](https://www.rstudio.com/)
   * [lme4](https://cran.r-project.org/web/packages/lme4/index.html)

-You need to have `lme4` and its dependencies installed in order to construct LMM.
+You need to have `lme4` and its dependencies installed to construct LMM.
 You can install `lme4` by running the following line in your R console:

 ```R
 install.packages("lme4", dependencies = TRUE)